 - The Act also safeguards privacy by banning authorities disclosing information about their gender reassignment.

 The Ministry of Justice holds responsibility for the Gender Recognition Act.
 Additional information can be found on the Gender Recognition Panel website on how to gain a Gender Recognition Certificate.

-Depend is an organisation that offers free, confidential and non-judgmental advice, information and support to all family members, partners, spouses and friends of trans people www.depend.org.uk
+- Depend is an organisation that offers free, confidential and non-judgmental advice, information and support to all family members, partners, spouses and friends of trans people.

-• Equality and Human Rights Commission is a statutory body with responsibility for protecting, enforcing and promoting equality across nine protected characteristics – age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, and sexual orientation. www.equalityhumanrights.com
+- The Equality and Human Rights Commission is a statutory body with responsibility for protecting, enforcing and promoting equality across nine protected characteristics – age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, and sexual orientation.

-• Forum on Sexual Orientation and Gender Identity Equality in Post-School Education was established in April 2007 to promote equality and good practice in employment and the provision of post-school education, with a specific focus on sexual orientation and gender identity, or transgender, equality issues. www.aoc.co.uk/en/Policy_and_Advisory_Work/employment/representation/forum_so_and_gi_equality.cfm
+- The Forum (for sexual orientation and gender identity equality in post-school education) was established in April 2007 to promote equality and good practice in employment and the provision of post-school education, with a specific focus on sexual orientation and gender identity, or transgender, equality issues.

-• Gender Identity Research and Education Society initiates, promotes and supports research, particularly to address the needs of people who have a strong and ongoing desire to live and be accepted in the gender in which they identify, although different from that assigned at birth. www.gires.org.uk
+- GIRES initiates, promotes and supports research, particularly to address the needs of people who have a strong and ongoing desire to live and be accepted in the gender in which they identify, although different from that assigned at birth.

-Equality Challenge Unit supports the higher education sector to realise the potential of all staff and students whatever their race, gender, disability, sexual orientation, religion and belief, or age, to the benefit of those individuals, higher education institutions and society. www.ecu.ac.uk
+- The Equality Challenge Unit supports the higher education sector to realise the potential of all staff and students whatever their race, gender, disability, sexual orientation, religion and belief, or age, to the benefit of those individuals, higher education institutions and society.